RasaHQ/rasa/docs/dataformat.rst

 Lookup Tables
 -------------
 Lookup tables in the form of external files can also be specified in the training data.
 The externally supplied lookup tables must be in a comma-separated format.
-For example, ``data/lookup_tables/streets.txt`` may contain
+For example, ``data/test/lookup_tables/plates.txt`` may contain

-    main street, washington ave, elm street, ...
+    tacos, beef, mapo tofu, burrito, lettuce wrap, ...

-And can be loaded in along with ``data/lookup_tables/cities.txt`` as:
+And can be loaded as:

 .. code-block:: json